An Action Language for Multi-Agent Domains: Foundations: The language : Syntax

 \subsection{Initial State}

-A domain specification encodes the actions and their effects and the observability of agents in each situation.
-The initial state, that encodes both the initial state of the world and the initial beliefs of the agents, is specified in \ma0 using \emph{initial statements} of the following form:
+A domain specification encodes the actions, and their effects, and the observability of agents in each situation.
+The initial state, that encodes both the initial state of the world and the initial beliefs of the agents, is specified in \mastar{} using \emph{initial statements} of the following form:

-where $\varphi$ is a formula.
+where $\varphi$ is a belief formula.
 Intuitively, this statement says that $\varphi$ is true in the initial state.
 We will later discuss restrictions on the formula $\varphi$ to ensure the computability of the Kripke structures describing the initial state.

-\begin{example} [Representing Initial State of $D_1$] { Let us reconsider Example \ref{ex1}.
+\begin{example} [Representing Initial State of $D_1$] {\rm Let us reconsider Example \ref{ex1}.
 The initial state of $D_1$ can be expressed by the following statements:

-These statements indicate that everyone knows that $A$ has the key and $B$ and $C$ do not have the key, the box is closed, no one knows whether the coin lies head or tail up, and everyone is looking at the box. } \end{example} The notion of an action theory in \ma0 is defined next.
+These statements indicate that everyone knows that $A$ has the key and $B$ and $C$ do not have the key, the box is closed, no one knows whether the coin lies heads or tails up, and everyone is looking at the box. } \end{example} The notion of an action theory in \mastar{} is defined next.